ElesCloud/ESCDocuments/HANDBOOK.md

 **NON-COMMISSIONED OFFICERS**

-*Non-commissioned officers are members of ESC who demonstrate a consistent desire to contribute and some qualities of leadership.
-They are afforded a limited amount of trust and tools to administrate.
-They generally hold some sort of leadership role, such as a division CO/XO, or have consistently been involved in Anccillary roles.*
+*Non-commissioned officers are members of ESC who demonstrate a consistent desire to contribute and budding leadership skills.
+They are afforded a moderate amount of trust and some tools to administrate.
+They often hold some sort of limited leadership role, such as a division CO/XO, or are consistently been involved in one or more Ancillary Department roles.*

 - NCOS
   - NCO-1 // WARDEN